Get

 Does Germany Have Regulations Regarding Dog Ownership?

 Yes.
 But first, it may help to learn more about how the German government is set up.
 Germany is a federal republic, so there are national and state-wide legislative bodies.
 The federal government and each of Germany’s constituent states can make laws that apply to dogs.
-Because states have the authority to regulate dog ownership, rules vary somewhat from place to place.
+The rules vary from place to place because the states have the authority to regulate dog ownership.

 Dogs in Germany must be registered, and owners must pay a hefty dog tax.
 The amount varies based on the breed and location, but it can reach as high as €150.
 Most states charge higher fees for each additional dog per owner, and some tax “dangerous” breeds at higher rates.
 Many jurisdictions require dog owners to obtain liability insurance that covers third-party injuries.
 Insurance requirements differ by state and breed.